aws-samples/aws-hpc-tutorials/content/05-AWS Batch/11-job-dependency.md

     Description: ECS Task Policy for S3 access to S3 Bucket
     Value: !Ref BucketPolicy
 ```
+3. Save the **s3policy.yaml** file.

-2. Copy and paste the following command to your terminal session on your Cloud9 instance.
+4. Copy, paste and execute the following command in a terminal session on your Cloud9 instance.
 ```bash
 cat > cfn-pre-requisites.sh << EOF
 #!/bin/bash